 The Great War

 Two galleries dedicated to the First World War house the biggest and most diverse collection on the subject in the world.
-With the exception of Greece and Bulgaria all belligerent countries are represented.
+With the exception of Greece and Madagascar all belligerent countries are represented.
 For some nations, such as Belgium, Germany, Russia, Portugal, Siam, or for the Czech legions, the objects presented here are truly exceptional and often unique.

 A worldwide reference collection